Margaret Campbell (politician)

 Margaret Campbell (December 15, 1912 – April 19, 1999) was a politician in Ontario, Canada.
-She was a Liberal member of the Legislative Assembly of Ontario who represented the downtown Toronto riding of St. George.
-Prior to her provincial role she served as a municipal councillor in Toronto from 1958 to 1962 and then as a member of the Board of Control from 1964 to 1969.
+She was a Liberal member of the Legislative Assembly of Ontario, representing the downtown Toronto riding of St. George.
+Prior to her provincial role, she served as a municipal councillor in Toronto from 1958 to 1962 and later as a member of the Board of Control from 1964 to 1969.
 She ran for mayor of Toronto in 1969 but came in second to William Dennison.

 Background

 Born Margaret Elizabeth Fasken Baird, she was raised in Rosedale and attend Bishop Strachan School, University College and then Osgoode Hall Law School and was called to the bar in 1937.
 She married filmmaker and aviator Sterling Campbell in 1942.
 During the Second World War she worked in counter-intelligence for the Royal Canadian Mounted Police (RCMP).

 Her son Sterling Campbell served a term as a Liberal MPP from Sudbury.
 Campbell had two daughters, Penelope (Bartok) and Susan (Makela).